thom/pearl-supply-chain-architecture/README.md

-# Project 6: Architect a Blockchain Supply Chain Solution
+# Udacity Blockchain Developer Nanodegree Program - Project 6: Architect a Blockchain Supply Chain Solution

 This project architects a Pearl Supply Chain.
 See the following links for information on cultured pearls and oyster farming:
 * https://en.m.wikipedia.org/wiki/Cultured_pearl